Interstitial Lung Disease

 Because there are so many ILDs, they are generally categorized by association with a certain disease or environmental contaminant.[1]
 For example, ILD caused by asbestos exposure is called asbestosis.
 Asbestosis belongs to the exposure category of ILDs.[2]

 All ILDs cause lung tissue scarring that worsens over time.
-ILDs are specifically characterized by scarring around the alveoli or air sacs of the lungs, also known as the interstitium, or interstitial space.
+ILDs are specifically characterized by scarring around the alveoli or air sacs of the lungs, also known as the interstitium or interstitial space.

-Scarring Caused by Asbestos
+ILD Caused by Asbestos

 Interstitial lung disease caused by exposure may occur when someone inhales airborne contaminants.
 Possible contaminants include silica, coal dust, farm dust, fumes from welding, and much more.
-For someone who has worked around asbestos, inhalation of the fibers may lead to lung scarring that causes asbestosis.[1]

 When asbestos fibers enter the lungs, they can become embedded in tissue.
-Sometimes this occurs in the pleura and may lead to mesothelioma.
+Sometimes, this occurs in the pleura and may lead to mesothelioma.
 These tiny fibers can also travel further into the lungs, causing damage to tissue in the interstitium.

 In response to this damage, the body attempts to make repairs, thickening tissue and causing scarring.
 The scarring is more extensive with greater exposure to asbestos.
 Unfortunately, even when the contaminant is removed, scarring continues to worsen.